Craig Reucassel

+radio and television presenter and comedian.
+He is currently the presenter of Breakfast on ABC Radio Sydney.

+He was an original member of the satirical team, The Chaser.

 Early life

 Reucassel was born in South Africa and moved to Adelaide at a young age with his parents.
 There, he attended Semaphore Park Primary School.
 The family relocated to the Southern Highlands of New South Wales, and Reucassel attended Bowral Public School and Bowral High School.
-In 1993 he represented Bowral High School at The Sydney Morning Herald Plain English Speaking competition.
-Also attending, representing St Aloysius' College, was future Chaser member Julian Morrow.

 Reucassel attended the University of Sydney, and completed a Bachelor of Economics (Social Science) degree in 1999 and graduated with a Bachelor of Laws degree in 2002.
-With a strong dedication to extracurricular activities on campus, Reucassel ran the arts revue and the canoe club, and was an editor of the student newspaper Honi Soit.
+Reucassel ran the arts revue and the canoe club, and was an editor of the student newspaper Honi Soit.
 He also debated at several World Universities Debating Championships, ranking 30th in the World at Manila in 1999 and 167th in Glasgow in 2001.
-In 2000 he competed in the Philip C. Jessup Cup international law mooting competition, his team winning the Australian rounds.
+In 2000, he competed in the Philip C. Jessup Cup international law mooting competition, his team winning the Australian rounds.
 He graduated from the Sydney Law School, along with Chaser colleagues Julian Morrow, Dominic Knight and Chas Licciardello.

 Triple J

-In 2004 and 2005, Reucassel co-hosted the drive-time radio show Today Today on Triple J with fellow Chaser Chris Taylor.
-The pair returned with their Sunday afternoon show Bloody Sunday to do relief shifts in mid-2006 and summer 2006–07.
+In 2004 and 2005, Reucassel embarked on a radio journey, co-hosting the drive-time show "Today Today" on Triple J alongside his fellow Chaser, Chris Taylor.

+Following their successful stint on drive-time radio, Reucassel and Taylor reunited for their Sunday afternoon show, "Bloody Sunday," which saw them return for relief shifts in mid-2006 and during the summer of 2006–07.
+This return to the airwaves demonstrated their enduring appeal and ability to captivate audiences across different time slots and formats.